rogiller/fargate-demo/README.md

 # just-run-containers-demo

 ### Overview
-This is a demo project to show the benefits of using a container (Docker) image as the deployment artifact.
+This is a demo project to show the benefits of using a Docker container image as the deployment artifact.

 ### How This Could Work in The Real World